 As a chamber musician, Cho has studied under several acclaimed groups and individuals, including the Takacs Quartet, Tafelmusik Baroque Orchestra, Stanley Ritchie, Anne Epperson, the Pacifica Quartet,

 Mark Kaplan, Kevork Mardirossian, Joseph Swensen, and the Penderecki Quartet.
-Notable cellists that he has worked with privately are Colin Carr, Christoph Henkel, Raphael Wallfisch, Andres Diaz, and Brian Manker.
-Cho has earned degrees at Indiana University (M.M. and P.D.) with Peter Stumpf and Wilfrid Laurier University (B.Mus.) with Paul Pulford.
+Notable cellists that he has worked with privately are Peter Stumpf, Colin Carr, Christoph Henkel, Raphael Wallfisch, Andres Diaz, and Paul Pulford.
+Cho has earned degrees at Shenandoah University (D.M.A.), Indiana University (M.M. and P.D.), and Wilfrid Laurier University (B.Mus.).

 Cho has been featured as the soloist with Kitchener-Waterloo Symphony, Stratford Symphony, Wilfrid Laurier University Orchestra, and Symphony New Brunswick.
 Moreover, Cho used to be a piano major.
 In 2010, he performed both Edvard Grieg’s piano concerto and Edward Elgar’s cello concerto in a single evening titled ‘Three Edwards’ with the University of Waterloo Orchestra.